Norman with Rod Organ 2, 2005

 429 E. 74th St., NYC

-Kinetic sculpture's popularity peaked during the 1960's, culminating in the 1968 exhibition, The Machine As Seen at the End of the Mechanical Age, at New York's Museum of Modern Art.
-The metal covered catalog for the exhibition contained a history of kinetic sculpture and an introduction to the work of contemporary kinetic artists.
+Kinetic sculpture's popularity peaked during the 1960's, In the 1968 New York's Museum of Modern Art produced an exhibition entitled The Machine As Seen at the End of the Mechanical Age.
+The metal covered catalog for the exhibition presented a short history of kinetic sculpture and an introduction to the work of contemporary kinetic artists.

 As the title implies, by the late 1960s mechanical devices were already becoming "dated."
 Hewlett Packard introduced the first personal computers during the year of the exhibition.
-Much of Norman's work refers to the earlier, pre-digital, mechanical age.
+Much of my artwork refers to this earlier, pre-digital, mechanical age.

 Cover: The Machine as Seen at the End of the Mechanical Age